Tips To Beat Stress

 • Don’t focus on others’ writing speed or supplement requests.

-• Attempt only relevant number of questions.
+• Attempt only the relevant number of questions.

 • Don’t waste time on an answer you are unsure of.